Crassula arborescens – “Silver Jade Plant / Silver Dollar Jade / Blue Bird” Care

 This type is similar to “Gollum” type and also gets it name from the “Lord of the Rings” has small tiny curled yellow-green leaves.

 A unique looking Jade with you guessed it rippled leaves.

 “Variegata” Known as “Lemon and Lime Jade”

-Here are a few questions you may have when caring for your jade plant
+Here are a few questions you may have when caring for your Silver Dollar Jade plant

 We hope that you have found this Silver Dollar Jade plant care guide useful, if we have missed something let us know and we will be more than happy to add it to the guide.